Is rheumatoid arthritis associated with extra-articular features and comorbidities?

 - Look for the signs of extra-articular features

-For a summary of practice-relevant signs and symptoms of extra-articular features of rheumatoid arthritis, see the table below.
+For a summary of practice-relevant signs and symptoms of extra-articular features of RA, see the table below.

 |Body system||Manifestation||What to look for|